flechtenberg/pulpo/README.md

 ```

 ---
-## What's new in 0.1.3?
+## What's new in 1.3.0?
-- Enable users to work on both bw2 and bw25 projects.
+- Switch packaging logic from setup.py to pyproject.toml and align pypi with Github versioning number

 ---